pdxjohnny/pdxjohnny.github.io/content/posts/qemu.md

 ```

 You can also do what's known as "bridged" networking.
 It can be a bit of a mess
 though.
-It's covered in the main QEMU documenation at the top.
+It's covered in the main QEMU documentation at the top.

 > TODO Cover bridged networking